DEFRA/apas-docs/docs/calculator/latest/en/pages/5-results.md

 ### Habitat and species tab

 You can use this tab to view a more detailed breakdown of the individual features (habitats and species) within each site, including information about the CL applicable to each feature and a comparison of the calculation results with the CL.

-<div id='section4e'></div>

-### Summary table

-You can view tables that provide an overview of the results for all designated sites and scenarios included in a single calculation job.
-To do this click on 'Summary' at the top of the scenario results screen.
-The summary tables can be sorted by clicking on column headings, and you can use the tables to identify which scenarios are predicted to have the largest impact and at which designated sites.

-You can also review tables for the results that are typically used in the assessment process that represent the pollutant contribution associated with a plan or project.
-These are:
-- scenario contribution (SC) which shows results for all of the scenarios that were included in the calculation.
-- process contribution (PC) results

-<div id='section5'></div>

-## Contact us

-To contact our team for further help, you can:
-- call 0330 124 2162 (Monday to Friday, 9:00am to 5:00pm, except statutory holidays)
-- email ukapas@defra.gov.uk

-We aim to reply to your emails within 2 working days.

 [Return to top](#top)